-ICES Home Visits and Parenting Class Evaluation Details FY 2020/2021
+ICES Home Visits and Parenting Class Evaluation Details FY 21/22

-Process Measures Outcome Measures Data Sources / Analysis Methods Findings/Conclusions 20 caregivers and 27 children birth to five participated in home visiting.
-3 women were pregnant.
-12 children have been involved in foster can and 6 children are currently in foster care.
-61 parents participated in parenting classes; Most were referred from the courts, CWS, ATCAA or other Primary Caregivers will have the supports and resources they need to be their child's first and best teacher.
+Process Measures Outcome Measures Data Sources / Analysis Methods Findings/Conclusions 23 caregivers and 27 children birth to five participated in home visiting.
+7 woman were pregnant.
+2 children had special needs.
+8 children are in foster care.
+79 parents participated in parenting classes; these parents had 89 children ages birth to five.
+Most referred from the courts or CWS, Primary Caregivers will have the supports and resources they need to be their child's first and best teacher.
 Progress will be measured by: 1.
 Education and skill building on positive parenting techniques 2.
 Engagement in ASQ screening.
 3. Knowledge of early brain development & early literacy Observed improvements in parenting behaviors and child engagement.
 Number of children receiving ASQ, ASQ-SE.
 Number of parents engaged in a discussion of developmental milestones.
 Have you observed parents helping their child to identify feelings?
-89% parents receiving home visits started never or sometimes being able to help their child identify their feelings.
-12 children (44%) received a developmental screening; 5 were screened with ASQ - SE.
-15 parents engaged in a discussion of developmental milestones, and 6 were observed engaging their child in an early learning activity. providers.
-Of the 61, 6 were self referred.
+Most parents receiving home visits started out with a low frequency of positive parenting behaviors.
+Only three families had more than one home visit.
+Of the three, two made significant progress on their behaviors.
+20 children (74%) received a developmental screening; 18 were screened with ASQ - SE.
+23 parents engaged in a discussion of developmental milestones, and 23 were observed engaging their child in an early learning activity. although nearly 1/3 were self-referred.
 Primary Caregivers will have the supports and resources they need to break the cycle of generational poverty, substance abuse, trauma and dysfunction.
 Progress will be measured by: 1.
 Expansion of Supportive Social Connections 2.
 Support Services offered as early as possible following a child abuse report.
 Number of parents that participate in social networking or expand their supportive social connections.
 Services offered and services engaged in following a child abuse report.
-40% of parents participated in positive social engagements; Families received community services as a result of referrals.
-30% - Medical/Dental/Behavioral Health 15% - Food/Nutrition 15% - Housing/Utilities 10% - Education/Employment 5% - Legal or Domestic Violence assistance 5% - Other basic needs 44% of the children with parents receiving home visits, were served, at one time, by a CWS case manager.
-22% of the children were currently in foster care.
-Additional collaborative case management occurred with housing services, behavioral health, domestic violence advocates, Head Start family advocates, public health and the SEED program.
+100% of parents participated in positive social engagements Families received community services as a result of referrals.
+17% - Medical/Dental/Behavioral Health 30% - Food/Nutrition 26% - Housing/Utilities 13% - Education/Employment 9% - Legal or Domestic Violence assistance 9% - Special Needs Services 4% - Early Childhood Education 65% of the families receiving home visits were served, at one time, by a CWS case manager.
+52% were involved in differential drug dependency court.
+Additional collaborative case management occurred with housing services, behavioral health, and domestic violence advocates.

-Supporting Early Education and Development (SEED) (Tuolumne County Superintendent of Schools)
+Supporting Early Education and Development (SEED) (Tuolumne Co.
+Superintendent of Schools)